 Conceived in 2009 Woollenline marked a departure in her work consolidating years of observational drawing seeking a visual language for the everyday world aiming to capture the mark that articulates the subtle nuances of behaviour, informs understanding and inspires insight in to the complexities of relationship and power.
 The work was brought to a conclusion in an animated film, Drawing Woollenlines.

-Current work in 2015 is investigating the place of the artist process alongside dementia.
+Work in 2015 was investigating the place of the artist process alongside dementia.

 She puts herself alongside others in order to find points of connection; artists, students, farmers, politicians, taking cues from their world as to how its materiality could inform her marks.
 In seeking an aesthetic she uses found colour, physical material and elemental forces within conceptual frameworks.

 Pip works collaboratively with artists Kirsty Claxton and Elizabeth Adeline and with psychologist Dr. Alison Kidd to explore and develop process.
 Also as a partner in Artistseeking Attention.